money-on-chain/OMoC-Decentralized-Oracle/contracts/README.md

 ## Helper scripts

-In the scripts directory there are some useful helpers scripts that can be used to gather information form a deployment and to manage the gobernanza system.
+In the `scripts` directory there are some useful helpers scripts that can be used to gather information form a deployment and to manage the gobernanza system.

 ### deploy

-- FirstDeploy.sh: this script does the deploy of the smart contracts using truffle deploy internally.
+- FirstDeploy.sh: this script does the deploy of the smart contracts using truffle migrate internally.

 - variables.sh, variables_test.sh: Used as configuration for the FirstDeploy.sh script

 ### general

 - give_coinbase_to_test_servers.js: Send coin base (rbtc) to the list of oracles declared in TEST_SERVERS.js Example ```truffle exec --network development scripts/give_coinbase_to_test_servers.js```